High-density gas target at the LHCb experiment: First results with 2022 LHC collisions

 The collected data have then been analyzed.
 Firstly, reconstructed material interactions are employed to perform a tomography of the cell~\cite{VELO_mapping}, with the result shown in Fig.~\ref{fig:SMOG2_cell_tomography}.
 By exploiting 2022 collision data, the left bidimensional picture of the closed cell, of the two wings and of the support of the capillary where the gas flows through can be seen.
 Later, with 2023 data, the tridimensional representation was also obtained.
 By comparing e.g with the drawings in Fig.~\ref{fig:cell1a} or with the pictures in Fig.~\ref{fig:pedro1}, several elements can be recognised.
 By exploiting these figures, the aperture and the position of the cell relative to the \velo modules were measured with data, with all results consistent with expectations.

 The performance for reconstructing beam-beam and beam-gas collisions was then compared.
 Figure~\ref{fig:SMOG2_tracking} presents the pseudorapidity distributions\footnote{A particle pseudorapidity is defined as $\eta = -\ln[\tan(\theta/2)]$, being $\theta$ its polar angle with respect to the beam direction, conventionally assumed as the $z$ one.} for the particles reconstructed in the first trigger level.
-Particles produced in \pp collisions (in red) are symmetric in the \velo detector (left), modulo the inefficiency coming from a lower number of \velo modules in the backward region.
+Particles produced in \pp collisions (in red) are symmetric in the \velo detector (top), modulo the inefficiency coming from a lower number of \velo modules in the backward region.
 Only forward particles, instead, originate from the fixed-target collision (in blue), as expected.
-Such a difference is then reduced for particles reconstructed by the full tracking system (right), where the spectrometer acceptance is for particles produced at the nominal interaction point with $\eta \in [2, 5]$.
+Such a difference is then reduced for particles reconstructed by the full tracking system (bottom), where the spectrometer acceptance is for particles produced at the nominal interaction point with $\eta \in [2, 5]$.

 Collision vertex reconstruction is then illustrated in Figs.~\ref{fig:SMOG2_PVs_1} and \ref{fig:SMOG2_PVs_2}.
 In the former, the distribution for the longitudinal coordinate of \pp and \pAr vertices reconstructed in the first trigger level, is shown.
 Evidently, the \lhcb detector, when injecting gas, can be claimed as equipped with two distinct and independent collision points, allowing to study collisions in two different systems and with two energy scales.
-In left Fig.~\ref{fig:SMOG2_PVs_2}, the \textit{z} vertices distribution is illustrated for different \lhc bunch-crossing types\footnote{Conventionally, the \lhc bunch crossing configuration is expressed as two letters, one for the clockwise, beam1, and one for the counter-clockwise, beam2, \lhc beam.
+In top Fig.~\ref{fig:SMOG2_PVs_2}, the \textit{z} vertices distribution is illustrated for different \lhc bunch-crossing types\footnote{Conventionally, the \lhc bunch crossing configuration is expressed as two letters, one for the clockwise, beam1, and one for the counter-clockwise, beam2, \lhc beam.
 A b for beam1 or beam2 means the bunch is filled with particles, an e that the bunch is empty.}.
 Independently on the \pp collisions happening in \lhcb, all \lhc beam1 bunches, entering \lhcb from the \velo, can be exploited to collect fixed-target data.
-The right plot compares the \textit{z} vertex distributions from runs with different injected gases.
-They are found compatible with each other and also compatible with the expected profiles obtained with the \textit{Molflow+} simulations discussed in Sec.~\ref{sec:Lumi}.
+The bottom plot compares the \textit{z} vertex distributions from runs with different injected gases.
+By comparing with the expected profiles obtained with the \textit{Molflow+} simulations discussed in Sec.~\ref{sec:Lumi}, a qualitative agreement can also be seen.